kriogenia/tma-discord-app/README.md

 ├── .github/workflows/ci.yaml -> Github Action configuration
 ├── src
 │   ├── api           	  	  -> Code to integrate different APIs
-│   │   ├── textart.js
+│   │   ├── ...
 │   ├── commands           	  -> JSON payloads for commands
+│   │   ├── index.js	  	  -> Map of the commands functionality
 │   │   ├── declaration.js	  -> Declaration for command creation
-│   │   ├── putoallan.js	  -> Command to print ASCII PutoAllan
+│   │   ├── ...
 │   ├── register.js           -> Sets up commands with the Discord API
 │   ├── server.js             -> Discord app logic and routing
 ├── test
-|   ├── test.js               -> Tests for app (it should have some, but, you know)
+|   ├── ...               	  -> Tests for app (it should have some, but, you know)
 ├── wrangler.toml             -> Configuration for Cloudflare workers
+├── renovate.json             -> Configuration for repo automation
 ├── package.json
-├── README.md
-├── renovate.json             -> Configuration for repo automation
+├── README.md				  -> YOU ARE HERE
-├── .eslintrc.json
-├── .prettierignore
-├── .prettierrc.json
+├── ...
-└── .gitignore
 ```

-## Configuring project
+## Local set-up

+> TODO

+In order to make the development without affecting the production bot a new test bot should be created and a development environment should be set-up.

+### Testing bot

 Before starting, you'll need a [Discord app](https://discord.com/developers/applications) with the following permissions:
-- `bot` with the `Send Messages` and `Use Slash Command` permissions
+- `bot` with the `Send Messages`, `Create Publics Threads` and `Use Slash Command` permissions
 - `applications.commands` scope

 > ⚙️ Permissions can be configured by clicking on the `OAuth2` tab and using the `URL Generator`.
 After a URL is generated, you can install the app by pasting that URL into your browser and following the installation flow.

+> It's recommended to test the bot in your own testing server.
+Once you create the link to authenticate the bot, navigate to it and add the bot to your server.

 ## Creating your Cloudflare worker